gohugoio/hugo/docs/content/community/contributing.md

 weight: 30
 ---

 All contributions to Hugo are welcome.
-Whether you want to scratch an itch, or simply contribute to the project, feel free to pick something from the [roadmap]({{< relref "meta/roadmap.md" >}}) or contact [spf13](http://spf13.com/) about what may make sense to do next.
+Whether you want to scratch an itch or simply contribute to the project, feel free to pick something from the [roadmap]({{< relref "meta/roadmap.md" >}}) or contact [spf13](http://spf13.com/) about what may make sense to do next.

 You should fork the project and make your changes.  *We encourage pull requests to discuss code changes.*